1MmM1/AmbigQA/README.md

 You may train the SpanSeqGen model on NQ-open (as done in the original paper) or on SQuAD (new in our reproduction).
 Note that this model is different from BART closed-book QA model (implemented [here][bart-closed-book-qa]), because this model reads DPR retrieved passages as input.

 ### Train on NQ-open

+Note: if you are using a checkpoint, there is no need to run the first two code segments since the passages have already been selected.
+You may simply run the third code segment (though please make sure that the checkpoint is located in out/`nq-span-selection`).

 First, tokenize passage vectors.
 ```